 During the COVID-19 crisis, care providers are working to keep the country running while navigating the financial impact it is having on them.
-Anthem, Inc. advocated for Congress to provide sufficient funding for hospitals to be able to address those in need of care, and we strongly support federal and state efforts to address the financial needs of care providers.
-To help care providers navigate the resources available to them, we complied information on programs that could deliver additional financial relief during this crisis.
+Anthem, Inc., the parent company of HealthKeepers, Inc., advocated for Congress to provide sufficient funding for hospitals to be able to address those in need of care, and we strongly support federal and state efforts to address the financial needs of care providers.
+To help Anthem HealthKeepers Plus care providers navigate the resources available to them, we compiled information on programs that could deliver additional financial relief during this crisis.